What are DOIs and what benefits do they offer?

 - conference publications

 Please note that DOIs can generally only be assigned to entire collections and their constituent parts – not to individual items from a collection.
 That means, for example, that journal publishers are welcome to use our services to obtain DOIs for the articles that appear in their journals on a regular basis.
-If you are an individual author who wishes to obtain a DOI for one or more articles, we would ask you to first discuss this issue with your editor or the publisher of the journal.
+If you are an individual author who wishes to obtain a DOI for an article or a data set, we would ask you to first discuss this issue with the editor or the publisher of the journal or the repository provider.